The Powerful Scoop of Coffee Beans

 Boost it more with Mushrooms.

 You've probably never heard of this combination, but you must try it!
 A mushroom-filled brew can fill your regular coffee with many health benefits.
-Not only is mushroom an antioxidant, but it also contains antiviral, anti-inflammatory, and anti-cancer properties.
-In addition to that, it can also boost and strengthen one's immune system and aid the digestion process.
+Not only is a mushroom an antioxidant, but it also contains antiviral, anti-inflammatory, and anti-cancer properties.
+Additionally, it can also boost and strengthen one's immune system and aid in the digestion process.

 Moreover, its prebiotic components can help reduce the risk of liver disease.
 Since mushrooms are a low-calorie source of fiber, they can be a good option for people trying to shed a few pounds.
 Plus, they're a good source of protein, too!